 Steven has also been consistently recommended by the Legal 500 Caribbean for his work in Bermuda since 2015, and is identified as a ‘Leading Individual’ and more recently as a ‘Next Generation Partner’.
 Sources have described him as “exemplary in dealing with cases”.
 International Who’s Who Legal 2019 lists him as a ‘Future Leader’.

 Steven is a member of the Chartered Institute of Arbitrators (Bermuda), the Recovery and Insolvency Specialists Association (RISA, Bermuda) and the Chancery Bar Association.
 He is called to the Bars of England and Wales and Bermuda.

-- Enforcement of Judgements and Arbitral Awards 2020 – Chambers and Partners Global Guides
+- Enforcement of Judgments – Law and Practice – Chambers and Partners Global Guides – August 2020

 - GLOBAL CLOUD EXCHANGE (GCX).
 Advised and represented an ad hoc group of bondholders holding $350 million of bond debt in respect of Bermuda winding up proceedings and the debt restructuring of GCX and its affiliates in a US Chapter 11 Plan;